November 18, 2025

 However, it may be noted that if selected, you will be allowed to join the program provisionally and only if you submit a certificate from the Registrar of your University (issued on or before the date as stipulated by the respective IIM) stating that you have completed all the requirements for obtaining the Bachelor’s degree on the date of issue of the certificate.

-The CAT exam 2025 eligibility percentage of marks obtained by the candidate would be calculated based on the practice followed by the respective University or institution.
+The CAT eligibility criteria percentage will be calculated based on the practice followed by the respective University or institution.

 If any University confirms that there is no scheme for converting CGPA into equivalent marks, the equivalence would be established by "dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result by 100."